metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

-- `add_prefix` (Attributes) AddPrefix holds the add prefix middleware configuration.This middleware updates the path of a request before forwarding it.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/addprefix/ (see [below for nested schema](#nestedatt--spec--add_prefix))
+- `add_prefix` (Attributes) AddPrefix holds the add prefix middleware configuration.
+This middleware updates the path of a request before forwarding it.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/addprefix/ (see [below for nested schema](#nestedatt--spec--add_prefix))
-- `basic_auth` (Attributes) BasicAuth holds the basic auth middleware configuration.This middleware restricts access to your services to known users.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/basicauth/ (see [below for nested schema](#nestedatt--spec--basic_auth))
+- `basic_auth` (Attributes) BasicAuth holds the basic auth middleware configuration.
+This middleware restricts access to your services to known users.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/basicauth/ (see [below for nested schema](#nestedatt--spec--basic_auth))
-- `buffering` (Attributes) Buffering holds the buffering middleware configuration.This middleware retries or limits the size of requests that can be forwarded to backends.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/buffering/#maxrequestbodybytes (see [below for nested schema](#nestedatt--spec--buffering))
+- `buffering` (Attributes) Buffering holds the buffering middleware configuration.
+This middleware retries or limits the size of requests that can be forwarded to backends.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/buffering/#maxrequestbodybytes (see [below for nested schema](#nestedatt--spec--buffering))
-- `chain` (Attributes) Chain holds the configuration of the chain middleware.This middleware enables to define reusable combinations of other pieces of middleware.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/chain/ (see [below for nested schema](#nestedatt--spec--chain))
+- `chain` (Attributes) Chain holds the configuration of the chain middleware.
+This middleware enables to define reusable combinations of other pieces of middleware.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/chain/ (see [below for nested schema](#nestedatt--spec--chain))
 - `circuit_breaker` (Attributes) CircuitBreaker holds the circuit breaker configuration. (see [below for nested schema](#nestedatt--spec--circuit_breaker))
-- `compress` (Attributes) Compress holds the compress middleware configuration.This middleware compresses responses before sending them to the client, using gzip, brotli, or zstd compression.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/compress/ (see [below for nested schema](#nestedatt--spec--compress))
+- `compress` (Attributes) Compress holds the compress middleware configuration.
+This middleware compresses responses before sending them to the client, using gzip, brotli, or zstd compression.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/compress/ (see [below for nested schema](#nestedatt--spec--compress))
-- `content_type` (Attributes) ContentType holds the content-type middleware configuration.This middleware exists to enable the correct behavior until at least the default one can be changed in a future version. (see [below for nested schema](#nestedatt--spec--content_type))
+- `content_type` (Attributes) ContentType holds the content-type middleware configuration.
+This middleware exists to enable the correct behavior until at least the default one can be changed in a future version. (see [below for nested schema](#nestedatt--spec--content_type))
-- `digest_auth` (Attributes) DigestAuth holds the digest auth middleware configuration.This middleware restricts access to your services to known users.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/digestauth/ (see [below for nested schema](#nestedatt--spec--digest_auth))
+- `digest_auth` (Attributes) DigestAuth holds the digest auth middleware configuration.
+This middleware restricts access to your services to known users.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/digestauth/ (see [below for nested schema](#nestedatt--spec--digest_auth))
-- `errors` (Attributes) ErrorPage holds the custom error middleware configuration.This middleware returns a custom page in lieu of the default, according to configured ranges of HTTP Status codes.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/errorpages/ (see [below for nested schema](#nestedatt--spec--errors))
+- `errors` (Attributes) ErrorPage holds the custom error middleware configuration.
+This middleware returns a custom page in lieu of the default, according to configured ranges of HTTP Status codes.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/errorpages/ (see [below for nested schema](#nestedatt--spec--errors))
-- `forward_auth` (Attributes) ForwardAuth holds the forward auth middleware configuration.This middleware delegates the request authentication to a Service.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/forwardauth/ (see [below for nested schema](#nestedatt--spec--forward_auth))
+- `forward_auth` (Attributes) ForwardAuth holds the forward auth middleware configuration.
+This middleware delegates the request authentication to a Service.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/forwardauth/ (see [below for nested schema](#nestedatt--spec--forward_auth))
-- `grpc_web` (Attributes) GrpcWeb holds the gRPC web middleware configuration.This middleware converts a gRPC web request to an HTTP/2 gRPC request. (see [below for nested schema](#nestedatt--spec--grpc_web))
+- `grpc_web` (Attributes) GrpcWeb holds the gRPC web middleware configuration.
+This middleware converts a gRPC web request to an HTTP/2 gRPC request. (see [below for nested schema](#nestedatt--spec--grpc_web))
-- `headers` (Attributes) Headers holds the headers middleware configuration.This middleware manages the requests and responses headers.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/headers/#customrequestheaders (see [below for nested schema](#nestedatt--spec--headers))
+- `headers` (Attributes) Headers holds the headers middleware configuration.
+This middleware manages the requests and responses headers.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/headers/#customrequestheaders (see [below for nested schema](#nestedatt--spec--headers))
-- `in_flight_req` (Attributes) InFlightReq holds the in-flight request middleware configuration.This middleware limits the number of requests being processed and served concurrently.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/inflightreq/ (see [below for nested schema](#nestedatt--spec--in_flight_req))
+- `in_flight_req` (Attributes) InFlightReq holds the in-flight request middleware configuration.
+This middleware limits the number of requests being processed and served concurrently.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/inflightreq/ (see [below for nested schema](#nestedatt--spec--in_flight_req))
-- `ip_allow_list` (Attributes) IPAllowList holds the IP allowlist middleware configuration.This middleware limits allowed requests based on the client IP.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/ipallowlist/ (see [below for nested schema](#nestedatt--spec--ip_allow_list))
+- `ip_allow_list` (Attributes) IPAllowList holds the IP allowlist middleware configuration.
+This middleware limits allowed requests based on the client IP.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/ipallowlist/ (see [below for nested schema](#nestedatt--spec--ip_allow_list))
 - `ip_white_list` (Attributes) Deprecated: please use IPAllowList instead. (see [below for nested schema](#nestedatt--spec--ip_white_list))
-- `pass_tls_client_cert` (Attributes) PassTLSClientCert holds the pass TLS client cert middleware configuration.This middleware adds the selected data from the passed client TLS certificate to a header.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/passtlsclientcert/ (see [below for nested schema](#nestedatt--spec--pass_tls_client_cert))
+- `pass_tls_client_cert` (Attributes) PassTLSClientCert holds the pass TLS client cert middleware configuration.
+This middleware adds the selected data from the passed client TLS certificate to a header.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/passtlsclientcert/ (see [below for nested schema](#nestedatt--spec--pass_tls_client_cert))
-- `plugin` (Map of String) Plugin defines the middleware plugin configuration.More info: https://doc.traefik.io/traefik/plugins/
+- `plugin` (Map of String) Plugin defines the middleware plugin configuration.
+More info: https://doc.traefik.io/traefik/plugins/
-- `rate_limit` (Attributes) RateLimit holds the rate limit configuration.This middleware ensures that services will receive a fair amount of requests, and allows one to define what fair is.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/ratelimit/ (see [below for nested schema](#nestedatt--spec--rate_limit))
+- `rate_limit` (Attributes) RateLimit holds the rate limit configuration.
+This middleware ensures that services will receive a fair amount of requests, and allows one to define what fair is.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/ratelimit/ (see [below for nested schema](#nestedatt--spec--rate_limit))
-- `redirect_regex` (Attributes) RedirectRegex holds the redirect regex middleware configuration.This middleware redirects a request using regex matching and replacement.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/redirectregex/#regex (see [below for nested schema](#nestedatt--spec--redirect_regex))
+- `redirect_regex` (Attributes) RedirectRegex holds the redirect regex middleware configuration.
+This middleware redirects a request using regex matching and replacement.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/redirectregex/#regex (see [below for nested schema](#nestedatt--spec--redirect_regex))
-- `redirect_scheme` (Attributes) RedirectScheme holds the redirect scheme middleware configuration.This middleware redirects requests from a scheme/port to another.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/redirectscheme/ (see [below for nested schema](#nestedatt--spec--redirect_scheme))
+- `redirect_scheme` (Attributes) RedirectScheme holds the redirect scheme middleware configuration.
+This middleware redirects requests from a scheme/port to another.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/redirectscheme/ (see [below for nested schema](#nestedatt--spec--redirect_scheme))
-- `replace_path` (Attributes) ReplacePath holds the replace path middleware configuration.This middleware replaces the path of the request URL and store the original path in an X-Replaced-Path header.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/replacepath/ (see [below for nested schema](#nestedatt--spec--replace_path))
+- `replace_path` (Attributes) ReplacePath holds the replace path middleware configuration.
+This middleware replaces the path of the request URL and store the original path in an X-Replaced-Path header.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/replacepath/ (see [below for nested schema](#nestedatt--spec--replace_path))
-- `replace_path_regex` (Attributes) ReplacePathRegex holds the replace path regex middleware configuration.This middleware replaces the path of a URL using regex matching and replacement.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/replacepathregex/ (see [below for nested schema](#nestedatt--spec--replace_path_regex))
+- `replace_path_regex` (Attributes) ReplacePathRegex holds the replace path regex middleware configuration.
+This middleware replaces the path of a URL using regex matching and replacement.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/replacepathregex/ (see [below for nested schema](#nestedatt--spec--replace_path_regex))
-- `retry` (Attributes) Retry holds the retry middleware configuration.This middleware reissues requests a given number of times to a backend server if that server does not reply.As soon as the server answers, the middleware stops retrying, regardless of the response status.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/retry/ (see [below for nested schema](#nestedatt--spec--retry))
+- `retry` (Attributes) Retry holds the retry middleware configuration.
+This middleware reissues requests a given number of times to a backend server if that server does not reply.
+As soon as the server answers, the middleware stops retrying, regardless of the response status.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/retry/ (see [below for nested schema](#nestedatt--spec--retry))
-- `strip_prefix` (Attributes) StripPrefix holds the strip prefix middleware configuration.This middleware removes the specified prefixes from the URL path.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/stripprefix/ (see [below for nested schema](#nestedatt--spec--strip_prefix))
+- `strip_prefix` (Attributes) StripPrefix holds the strip prefix middleware configuration.
+This middleware removes the specified prefixes from the URL path.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/stripprefix/ (see [below for nested schema](#nestedatt--spec--strip_prefix))
-- `strip_prefix_regex` (Attributes) StripPrefixRegex holds the strip prefix regex middleware configuration.This middleware removes the matching prefixes from the URL path.More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/stripprefixregex/ (see [below for nested schema](#nestedatt--spec--strip_prefix_regex))
+- `strip_prefix_regex` (Attributes) StripPrefixRegex holds the strip prefix regex middleware configuration.
+This middleware removes the matching prefixes from the URL path.
+More info: https://doc.traefik.io/traefik/v3.1/middlewares/http/stripprefixregex/ (see [below for nested schema](#nestedatt--spec--strip_prefix_regex))

 <a id="nestedatt--spec--add_prefix"></a>
 ### Nested Schema for `spec.add_prefix`

 Optional:

-- `prefix` (String) Prefix is the string to add before the current path in the requested URL.It should include a leading slash (/).
+- `prefix` (String) Prefix is the string to add before the current path in the requested URL.
+It should include a leading slash (/).

 <a id="nestedatt--spec--basic_auth"></a>